There's one thing all ecommerce stores can agree on: the last couple of years have brought new challenges, especially around the holidays.

 How to promote gift cards for the holidays

-Right now, you’re probably using email marketing to build up some hype around your Black Friday, Cyber Monday sales coming up (and if you’re not, you should be!).
+You’re probably using email marketing for Black Friday to build up some hype (and if you’re not, you should be!).
 Add an email to the sequence to call out gift cards this holiday season.

 In the email, be sure to highlight the benefits of a gift card, as well as any extra incentives you may be holding.
 For example, It’s All Wild offered a special 50% discount for gift card holders in 2017, which was announced later in the month.